vpedrosa/iostl/README.md

-# iostl
+# IOSTL
-Iostream helper functions and overloading for stl
+Set of iostream helper functions and overloading for stl.

+For using it just `#include "iostream.h"`

+Some functions may use c++11.